Executive Briefing | Dr Ian Thomas

-Asia Society Australia recently had the pleasure of hosting Dr Ian Thomas, former CEO of Boeing Australia and Boeing China and now CEO of Thomas Global Ventures at a small luncheon briefing.
-Hosted by Herbert Smith Freehills, the roundtable brought together a collection of Asia Society members, old and new to talk China.
+Asia Society Australia recently had the pleasure of hosting Dr Ian Thomas, former CEO of Boeing Australia and Boeing China, and now CEO of Thomas Global Ventures, at an intimate luncheon briefing.
+Hosted by Herbert Smith Freehills, the roundtable brought together a collection of Asia Society members, old and new, to talk China.

-Conversation ranged from new normal growth, anti-corruption campaigning and regional tensions to Brexit and the Trump phenomenon.
-Dr Thomas expertly taking us with him on a journey through his observations on China and its place in the region and on the world stage.
+Dr Thomas presented his observations on China, its place in the region and on the world stage.

 Financial market and economic reform

-Dr Thomas began his briefing with an update on transparency and efficiency in the Chinese Financial Markets and how this would influence the changing nature of the Chinese economy, particularly with a shift toward consumption and services.
-Noting a need and a desire for a clean-up of the shadow banking system, a clean out under-preforming SOE’s and increased convertibility of the Yuan.
+Dr Thomas began his briefing with an update on transparency and efficiency in the Chinese Financial Markets and how this would influence the changing nature of the Chinese economy.
+In particular he noted a shift toward consumption and services.
+He projected a clean-up of the shadow banking system would drastically increase the value of the Yuan.

-Thomas highlighted the changing innovation environment in China, as policy focuses on innovation as driver for efficiencies and productivity and ultimately, China’s economic development.
+Dr Thomas highlighted the changing innovation environment in China.
+Policy is focusing more and more on innovation as the driver of economic productivity.

-From innovation to sustainability, Thomas touched on the societal implications of pollution in China and noted the huge business opportunities arising from a pressing need to develop environmentally sustainable solutions domestically.
-He also noted a trend towards exporting heavy emitting, infrastructure industries via the one belt one road initiative.
-More on One Belt One Road here.
+Dr Thomas touched on the societal implications of pollution in China.
+He noted the huge business opportunities that have arisen from the pressing need to develop environmentally sustainable solutions domestically.
+He also noted an increasing trend towards exporting heavy-emitting infrastructure industries via the One Belt One Road Initiative.